allanwupi/TTGO-DLA-Simulation/README.md

 Limitations and Planned Features
 ---

-The current simulation is _very_ slow (but this seems difficult to improve).
-Also, it could look prettier.

 1. Test out various colour palettes and ways of storing particle lifetime
 2. Add alternative seed configurations, e.g. straight line at the bottom
 3. Implement an algorithm to accurately measure tree size (min and max radius)